PicPay/trabalhe-conosco-backend-dev/README.md

 # PicUser App
-An app to manage Pic Pay's users.
+An app to list all Pic Pay's users.

-## Technologies I used
+## Technologies

-- I used a JVM based language called **Kotlin** in its most recent version.
+- I employed a JVM based language called **Kotlin** in its most recent version.

 - I served the App using **Spring Boot** and **Spring Data** frameworks via **Gradle**.

 - I stored data to an **Elasticsearch** database enabling the full-text search feature.

-- All 8 million users and their priorities were imported to the Elasticsearch database using **Logstash**.
+- The 8 million users and their priorities were imported to the Elasticsearch database using **Logstash**.
 Last time I ran this process it took over an hour for it to complete (of course some improvements may be done here).
 User's priorities were transformed to the database as simple numeric values from 0 to 2.
 The value 2 means that users were at the list of priority 1 and should appear first.

 - I used **Docker** to set up both Elasticsearch and Logstash across multi platforms.

 - I took advantage of Spring's static resources to build a front end in **React** and **Redux** quicker then if I were to setup another server.
 I used **Material Design** on components whenever I could: **React Material UI**.

-- I choose a simpler form of **authentication via Google** with a validation from the back matching user names.
+- I choose a simpler form of **authentication via Google** with a validation from the back checking if the user's email is registered as a system administrator.

 ## How to run